 Write DAC control register (optional EEPROM write).

 different data format to the second.
-It allows the data to fit
+It allows the data

 into two bytes whereas the second format uses three.